 The Placement Chairman can record his visits to various companies.

-The Placement Chairman can advise Placement officer to postpone the company's Visit to the campus.
+The Placement Chairman can advise The Placement officer to postpone the company's Visit to the campus.

 The Placement Chairman can provide a list of companies to the Placement Officer to later approach them for their Campus recruitment sessions.